ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 An Attester MUST fail an attestation request if it contains an unrecognized entity type.
 This is to ensure that all the semantics expected by the Presenter are fully understood by the Attester.

-An Attester MUST fail an attestation request if it contains a request attribute of an unrecognized type while specifying a value (not empty).
+An Attester MUST fail an attestation request if it contains a request attribute of an unrecognized type with a specified a value (not empty).
 This represents a situation where the Presenter is selecting specific information that is not understood by the Attester.

-An Attester SHOULD fail an attestation request if it contains a request attribute with an unrecognized type.
-An environment with an Attester that ignores unrecognized attributes forces the Presenter to review the generated evidence for necessary information.
+An Attester SHOULD ignore unrecognized attribute types in an attestation request.
+In this situation, the Attester SHOULD NOT include the attribute as part of the response.
+This guidance is to increase the likelihood of interoperability between tools of various vendors.

-An Attester MUST NOT include entities and attributes in the generated PKIX evidence if these entities and attributes were not specified as part of the request.
+An Attester MUST NOT include entities and attributes in the generated evidence if these entities and attributes were not specified as part of the request.
 This is to give the Presenter the control on what information is disclosed by the Attester.

 An Attester MUST fail an attestation request if the Presenter does not have the appropriate access rights to the entities included in the request.

-## Verification by Presenter
+## Verification by Presenter {#sec-req-verification}

-This sub-section deals with the rules that should be considered when a Presenter receives an PKIX evidence from the Attester (the HSM) prior to distribution.
+This sub-section deals with the rules that should be considered when a Presenter receives PKIX evidence from the Attester (the HSM) prior to distribution.
 This section is non-normative and implementers MAY choose to not follow these recommendations.

-These recommendations apply to any PKIX evidence and are not restricted solely evidence generated from the proposed request interface.
+These recommendations apply to any PKIX evidence and are not restricted solely to evidence generated from the proposed request interface.

 A Presenter MUST review the evidence produced by an Attester for fitness prior to distribution.

-A Presenter MUST NOT disclose PKIX evidence if it contains information it cannot parse.
+A Presenter MUST NOT disclose evidence if it contains information it cannot parse.
 This restriction applies to entity types and attributes type.
 This is to ensure that the information provided by the Attester can be evaluated by the Presenter.

-A Presenter MUST NOT disclose PKIX evidence if it contains entities others than the ones that were requested of the Attester.
+A Presenter MUST NOT disclose evidence if it contains entities others than the ones that were requested of the Attester.
 This is to ensure that only the selected entities are exposed to the Verifier.